 3.1 Specific objectives

-In the scope of this objective, the selected expert is needed for the following activities:
+In particular, within the scope of the assignment, the following services are expected:

 3.2 Requested services

-The Senior NKE (SNKE) in the field of legislation on plant protection products is expected to provide the following services:
+The Senior NKE in the area of animal health is expected to provide the following services:

-The SNKE is expected to deliver the following outputs:
+The Senior NKE is expected to deliver the following outputs:

 The Senior NKE shall provide the following reports by using the templates of the Project:

-– A brief Interim Report – only upon request of the PLAC III team: TL and/or KE2.
+- A brief Interim Report – only upon request of the PLAC III team: TL and/or Submission of reports:

 - A Final Mission Report prepared in the agreed quality shall be submitted to the Team Leader of the Project for review, comments and final approval;